george24601/notes/mgmt/project_mgmt.md

 ### Chapter 18.
 Propositions of The Mythical Man-Month: True or False?
-11.9 The tractability and the invisibility of the software product expose its builders (exceptionally) to perpetual changes in requirements.

-13.7 Sometimes one has to go back, scrap a high level, and start over.

 15.5 Most documentation fails in giving too little overview.
 Stand way back and zoom in slowly.

 Moving down across the horizontal boundary, a program becomes a programming product.
 This is a program that can be run, tested, repaired, and extended by anybody.
 It is usable in many operating environments, for many sets of data.